alexismalveaux/alexismalveaux/README.md

 - 🌱 I have backgrounds in Bioinformatics Research (incl.
 RNA-Seq), Product Management, Brain Computer Interfaces, Project Management, and Cross-Functional Leadership.
 - 💞️ I’m looking for full-time opportunities starting Summer/Fall 2023 in Product Management, Consulting, and Biotech.
 - 📫 You can reach me at (https://www.linkedin.com/in/alexismalveaux/).
-- 🌸 My interests include Brazilian Jiu Jitsu, Cat Cafes, and Human Consciousness.
+- 🌸 My interests include Brazilian Jiu Jitsu, Cat Cafes, and Human Consciousness!